 Our practices offer many different types of dental services, which means you and your family can be treated without being referred to outside specialists.
 Since Western New York Dental Group is a community-based dental group, we have convenient locations and morning, evening and weekend hours to accommodate you and your family’s busy schedules and hectic lives.
-We are honored to be among the select few dental providers nationwide who have been accredited by the Accreditation Association for Ambulatory Health Care (AAAHC).
 This prestigious accreditation is a tangible example of our commitment to delivering the highest quality care.
 We hope this gives you an added measure of trust and confidence in choosing us as a healthcare provider.
 Dental Services include:

 Oral Conscious Sedation

 Conscious Sedation is defined as a minimally reduced level of consciousness that retains the patient's ability to breath independently and respond to questions or follow instructions.
 Sedation Dentistry, sometimes called Relaxation Dentistry, is one way that a dentist can manage pain and anxiety during dental appointments.
 Unlike general anesthesia where a patient is completely unconscious, the patient can interact with the dentist, but typically has no memory of the procedure.

 Are you a candidate for Oral Conscious Sedation?
 Ask yourself these questions:

 - Do you experience extreme anxiety or fear when you're facing a dental appointment?

 - Have you put off or canceled a dental appointment due to anxiety?